 After passing the Naturalization Track: naturalization application

 The Naturalization Track Comprehensive Evaluation replaced the separate naturalization written test on 2018-03-01.
 There is no separate written test.
 Passing the Naturalization Track is passing the written component.
-Beyond the test: applicants who completed the full KIIP Stage 5 track (both Basic and Advanced) and passed the Naturalization Track are exempt from the naturalization interview.
-Since Naturalization Track eligibility already requires Stage 5 Advanced completion, this interview exemption is usually met automatically by the time you pass.
+Beyond the test: applicants who completed KIIP Stage 5 (70 hours) and passed the Naturalization Track are exempt from the naturalization interview.
+Since Naturalization Track eligibility already requires full Stage 5 completion, this interview exemption is usually met automatically by the time you pass.

 Naturalization has its own additional requirements: minimum residency, a conduct requirement, and evidence of self-sufficiency.
 Submit the naturalization application at the Immigration Office.
 The Ministry of Justice civil affairs page at minwon.moj.go.kr has the current requirements list.